aannara/basic-python/README.md

 ## ✨ Get started ✨

 ### Use this link to get started in your own browser: **[Basic Python course materials](https://aannara.github.io/basic-python)**

+### **OR**

+### Run the course contents on your local environment

+1. Make sure you have Python installed.
+Follow the guide in the official Python documentation on how to do it for different operating systems: [Windows](https://docs.python.org/3/using/windows.html#installation-steps), [Mac](https://docs.python.org/3/using/mac.html#getting-and-installing-macpython), or [Unix](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) systems.
+2. Make sure you have [Git](https://git-scm.com/downloads) installed.
+Clone this repository: `git clone https://github.com/aannara/basic-python.git`
+3. Change directory to the new one: `cd basic-python`
+4. Recommended creating a virtual environment to install the dependencies: `python -m venv .venv`
+5. Activate virtual environment: On Windows `.venv\Scripts\activate` and on Linux `source .venv/bin/activate`
+6. Install all the dependencies in the virtual environment: `pip install -r requirements.txt`
+7. Run Jupyter Lab: `jupyter lab`

 <br />